The Robots.txt of 2026: Managing AI Crawler Budgets

 Modern infrastructure requires a Web Application Firewall (WAF) to perform a “handshake-level” block.
 By the time an AI scraper hits your application logic, you’ve already paid for the CPU cycle.
 By implementing AI-specific firewall rules, you can reject these requests at the Edge.

 This is particularly important when you have sensitive endpoints.
-For example, if you have implemented API-First SEO to serve machine-readable data, you must ensure that only “Action-capable” agents can access transactional endpoints, while training bots are strictly limited to your public documentation.
+For example, if you have implemented API-First SEO to serve machine-readable data, only "Action-capable" agents should access transactional endpoints.
+Training bots stay limited to your public documentation.
+Pair this with nested JSON-LD for GraphRAG retrieval so the agents you do allow get the highest-density data per request.

 3. The Shift from Retrieval to Resource Management